AEW2015/522R/pages/06.systolic/hw1/docs.md

 This is problem 4 but when N is odd.
 This reulst is an equation of (y = a&lt;(N-1)/2&gt;x&lt;(N-1)/2&gt;+sum(a&lt;k&gt;(x&lt;N-k&gt;+x&lt;k&gt;),k,0,N/2-1) when N is even.
+This is now a third PE that has a unique coefﬁcient.

 ![dg#5](DG_5.png)